What is the difference between Waterdrop and traditional RO systems?

 All RO systems will produce concentrated water to discharge impurities.
 Compared to traditional RO water purifiers, Waterdrop RO system produces less concentrated water and saves 300% more water.
 You can collect concentrated water to mop the floor, wash your car, do laundry, etc.

-What contaminants can Waterdrop reverse osmosis water filter system remove?
+What harmful substancess can Waterdrop reverse osmosis water filter system remove?

 Waterdrop reverse osmosis water filter system adopts advanced composite filter technology.
 Uses the characteristics of various filter materials skillfully and combines them to achieve better filtration.
 The composite filter can intercept most harmful contaminant.

-• Carcinogens: chromium (hexavalent), chromium (trivalent), cadmium and cadmium compounds, ferric oxide.
+• Harmful substances: chromium (hexavalent), chromium, ferric oxide.

 • Heavy metals: lead, mercury, barium, copper, radium 226/228, aluminum.

-• Inorganic pollutants: arsenic and inorganic arsenic compounds, fluoride.
+• Inorganic harmful substances: arsenic and inorganic arsenic compounds, fluoride.

 Does Waterdrop reverse osmosis water filter system need power?